hideodaikoku/placy-site/src/posts/zurich.md

 ogp: "https://miro.medium.com/max/1400/1*nmTjEAfoSjjOvYo6cM6TyA.png"
 date: "2020/04/19"
 title: "The impact of the health crisis on urban design: The post-pandemic balcony"
+excerpt: "In the light of COVID-19, Switzerland has not been in the focus of the international media as much as its European neighbors Italy and France.
+Yet, it has one of the highest numbers of reported cases per inhabitant globally. "
 ---

 **_Zurich’s post-pandemic balcony and what we can learn about it from this health crisis_**
 ===========================================================================================